leechristie/mpmp-scrabble/README.md

 I brute-forced the number of scrabble arrangements for every posible number of points you may want.

 This was a terrible idea.

+## What are the Files?

+- scrabble-solver.ipynb - Code to solve the problem
+- scrabble_result.csv - Generated result file
+- scrabble-plot.ipynb - Code that plots the file

+## What's the Repo Licence

+The Unlicence.
+Use as you wish.